StatBiomed/SNPmanifold/README.md

 1. How to choose the filtering criteria for high-quality cells and SNPs?

    The motivation of filtering is to reduce the amount of noisy low-quality cells and SNPs so that the resulting embedding is cleaner.
+Ideally the final matrix contains only tens to hundreds of high-quality SNPs.

-The rationale is that cell_SNPread_threshold is high enough to filter cells with abnormally low sequencing depths, SNP_DPmean_threshold is high enough to filter SNPs with unreliable allele frequency due to low sequencing depths, and SNP_logit_var_threshold is high enough to filter SNPs that have extremely low variance in allele frequency.
-Ideally the final matrix contains only tens to hundreds of SNPs for a clearer pattern.
+   The general rationale is that cell_SNPread_threshold is high enough to filter cells with abnormally low sequencing depths, SNP_DPmean_threshold is high enough to filter SNPs with unreliable allele frequency due to low sequencing depths, and SNP_logit_var_threshold is high enough to filter SNPs that have extremely low variance in allele frequency.

-2. How to re-display figures in higher dpi?
+3. How to re-display figures in higher dpi?

    You can use functions filtering_summary(dpi = 300), training_summary(dpi = 300), clustering_summary(dpi = 300), phylogeny_summary(dpi = 300).

-3. What to do when the embedding of SNPmanifold fails to converge during training?
+4. What to do when the embedding of SNPmanifold fails to converge during training?

    You can tune default hyperparameters of the optimizer in training(num_epoch = 2000, stepsize = 0.0001, z_dim = None, beta = 0) to fix the problem.